Intel Arc A380 – Does it encode?!?

 Disclaimers:

 S-Config.com has not been contacted by Intel, ASRock, or any of its subsidiaries for this review.
 No money has exchanged hands.
 Not even a correspondence e-mail has been sent to low-lives such as ourselves.
 S is just an end-user of a production thrashing around on a keyboard about as hard as everyone else out there and thus is not responsible for any damage that occurs be it mental, physical, financial, or psychological.
-Use your own brain and think for yourself.
+Use your brain and think for yourself.

 Results of the video encoded with the Intel ARC A380.